web email

 General

-• UI / UX design
+• UI and visual design

-• visual design
+• UX design

 • front-end development

-• research, persona development, wireframing, and user testing
+• user testing

-• creating design systems and brand guidelines
+• creating and maintaining design systems

 Marketing